 - Board Committees that assist the Board in overseeing the management of risks, each with clearly defined terms of reference, authorities and responsibilities.
 The standing committees of the Company include the Audit Committee, Nomination Committee and Remuneration Committee; - Well defined organisational structure with clear lines of responsibility and delegation of authority to ensure proper identification of accountability and segregation of duties within the Management team; - The Group Chief Executive Officer and Senior Management are closely involved in the running of the day-today business and operations of the Group.
-They report to the Board on significant changes in the business and external environment which may affect the business operations of the Group at large; - The Code of Conduct and Ethics is a vital and an integral part of the Group's control environment; - All proposals for material capital expenditure and investment opportunities are reviewed by the Executive Committee and requires approval from the Board prior to the commitment of expenditure; - An approved Limits of Authority matrix which defines the delegation of authority and the approval limits granted to the Management team; - The Audit Committee reviews the effectiveness of the Group's system of internal control on behalf of the Board.
+They report to the Board on significant changes in the business and external environment which may affect the business operations of the Group at large; - The Code of Conduct and Ethics is a vital and an integral part of the Group's control environment; - All proposals for material capital expenditure and investment opportunities are reviewed by the Executive Committee and require approval from the Board prior to the commitment of expenditure; - An approved Limits of Authority matrix which defines the delegation of authority and the approval limits granted to the Management team; - The Audit Committee reviews the effectiveness of the Group's system of internal control on behalf of the Board.
 The Audit Committee, which comprises of non-executive members of the Board, is not restricted in any way in the conduct of its duties and has unrestricted access to the internal and external auditors of the Company as well as to all employees of the Group.
-The Audit Committee is also entitled to seek other thirdparty independent professional advice deemed necessary in the performance of its responsibility; - The Audit Committee reviews the internal control issues identified by the external and internal auditors, and action plans carried out by Management in respect of the findings arising therefrom.
-The internal auditors report directly to the Audit Committee.
-Findings together with the recommendations for improvements are communicated to the Management and reported to the Audit Committee while follow-up review is conducted to ensure all agreed recommendations are implemented accordingly.
-The internal audit plan is structured on a risk-based approach and is reviewed and approved by the Audit Committee;
+The Audit Committee is also entitled to seek other third-party independent professional advice deemed necessary in the performance of its responsibility;

-STATEMENT ON RISK MANAGEMENT AND INTERNAL CONTROL
+STATEMENT ON RISK MANAGEMENT AND INTERNAL CONTROL (CONT'D)